RedBearAK/toshy/README.md

     - URL: https://extensions.gnome.org/extension/5592/focused-window-d-bus/
     ___

-- Wayland+Plasma has a small glitch where you have to change the focused window once after the KWin script is installed, to get the app-specific remapping to start working.
-I am trying a solution that uses a pop-up dialog to create a KWin event that "kickstarts" the KWin script.
-You should briefly see a dialog appear and then disappear shortly after you log in to a Wayland+Plasma session.
+### Managing shell extensions in GNOME

-- `systemd` (but you can just manually run the config from terminal, shell script, GUI preferences app, or tray indicator menu)
+It's very easy to search for and install GNOME Shell extensions now, if you install the "Extension Manager" Flatpak application from Flathub.
+No need to mess around with downloading a zip file from `extensions.gnome.org` and manually installing/enabling in the terminal, or trying to get the link between a native package and a browser extension working in a web browser.
+(Certain browsers and distros often make this a painful process.)

-- D-Bus, and `dbus-python` (for the tray indicator and GUI app)
+Many distros with GNOME will need the `AppIndicator and KStatusNotifierItem` extension (or some other extension that enables indicator tray icons) to make the tray icon appear in the top bar, and if you want to use Wayland you'll need one of the extensions from the list above.

-‡ Note: It's very easy to search for and install GNOME Shell extensions now, if you install the "Extension Manager" Flatpak application from Flathub.
-No need to mess around with downloading a zip file from `extensions.gnome.org` and manually installing/enabling in the terminal.
-Many distros with GNOME need the `AppIndicator and KStatusNotifierItem` extension to make the tray icon appear in the top bar, and if you want to use Wayland you'll need one of the extensions from the list above.
+Here's how to install "Extension Manager":

 ```sh
 flatpak install com.mattjakeman.ExtensionManager